sydasif/python-book/docs/source/01_introduction/01_intro.md

 In machine language, the IL serves as the alphabet (using zeros and ones).
 However, humans need a more expressive language to write programs that computers can execute.
 These high-level programming languages are similar to natural languages.
 They have symbols, words, and rules that humans can understand, allowing us to give commands to computers.

-A program written in a high-level programming language is called source code, and the file containing this source code is known as a source file.
+A program written in a high-level programming language is called `source code`, and the file containing this source code is known as a `source file`.

 ### Compilation vs. Interpretation